Our online services have not been impacted by the COVID-19 pandemic and are running as normal.

-Paper applications are likely to take between 6-8 weeks to process, but there may be additional delays in processing more complex transactions.
+Paper applications are likely to take up to 6 weeks to process, but there may be additional delays in processing more complex transactions.
 There is no need to phone to chase up your application during this time as we are dealing with all paper applications as quickly as possible and in the order in which they are received.

 Make sure you only send in what is required and that you check requirements on GOV.UK before you post your application.

 There is no need to send us a UK passport if you’ve provided us with a passport number on your application form.

 If you need to post original ID documents such as passports or Biometric Residency Permits to us, we recommend that you consider using registered post.

 Please do not send passports and other documents by post if you are planning to travel in the immediate future, and allow at least 6 to 8 weeks for processing.

 Renewing a driving licence

 Extension for driving licences that expired between 1 February and 31 December 2020

 If your photocard driving licence or your entitlement to drive expired between 1 February 2020 and 31 December 2020, you have an 11-month extension from the date of expiry.
 This means that you will not need to renew your photocard or entitlement to drive until 11 months after your original expiry date.
 You do not need to do anything as this extension is automatic.
 If your licence or entitlement to drive in the UK has been automatically extended, then you must renew your licence before you can drive abroad.